-Swinburne University of Technology has teamed up with renowned international scientific journal, Nature, to look back on 30 years of innovation at the university.
+Swinburne University of Technology has teamed up with Nature Research Custom Media (NRCM), the commercial partnerships wing of the renowned international scientific journal, Nature, to look back on 30 years of innovation at the university.

 So, rip into the virtual wrapping paper and visit the timeline.

 Pitch competitions to fast-track programs.
 Hackathons to industry partnerships.
 Swinburne has been a launchpad to countless startups and innovative research that has gone on to be commercialised.

 In our 30th year, NRCM’s interactive timeline showcases just a few of those successes.
 It starts with the invention of a neurological research method in 1995 that spawned the founding of Neuro-Insight, a neuroscience-focused marketing agency employed by Twitter, Google, US National Public Radio and Samsung.

 Other standouts include a:

 - stormwater rubbish removal system

 - custom-fit in-ear headphones or hearing aids

 The mDetect team left to right: Dr Jerome Donovan, Craig Webster, Professor Alan Duffy, Dr Eryadi Masli and Dr Shanti Krishnan.

 Research that has unseen potential